-The value of peer-based collective knowledge.
 The SEC has utilized benchmarking fairly extensively over the past several years to both gather comparative data for our members and to identify gaps in the knowledge base that need to be addressed.
-Rather than rely upon this process alone, we have often chosen to follow up the data gathering with a peer-based approach of topical Working Groups and Best Practices Groups for drawing conclusions and identifying best practices.
+Benchmarking is valuable for gathering baseline data on individual companies.
+It's the differences in risk, demographics and security programs among these companies that require more in-depth examination to find valid points of comparison or find ways to cull specific areas of comparability.
+Therefore, rather than rely upon this process alone, we have often chosen to follow up the data gathering with a peer-based approach of topical Working Groups and Best Practices Groups for drawing conclusions and identifying best practices.

 The benefits of benchmarking.
 While it's clear that metrics developed for comprehensive security program management lead to significant internal benefits, their value can increase when they're intelligently paired with the metrics of others.
-Benchmarks are valuable when they bring understanding of organizational assets, risks, regulatory requirements, and security program's "best fit" to light.
+Benchmarks are valuable when they bring understanding of organizational assets, risks, regulatory requirements, and a security program's "best fit" to light.
 This type of effective security research can lead to new value discoveries such as cost neutrality or competitive advantages perceived by clients and management alike.
-Comparing metrics results with the results of like sector businesses and across sectors facilitates rating a security program's performance, which could help to identify security gaps as well as gain funding and executive-level support.
+Comparing metrics results with the results of like-sector and cross-sector businesses facilitates rating a security program's performance, which could help to identify security gaps as well as gain funding and executive-level support.
 Without metrics results from other companies, you are limited in identifying what's missing from among your own security measures and programs.
 Your internal metrics may show that you're meeting your own and your management's standards in all your existing initiatives, but they can't tip you off that your standards are lower than the standards of 80 percent of the other companies in your sector.

 Cautions on benchmarking.
 Benchmarking is gaining popularity and it seems particularly so in corporate security operations.
 But it is necessary to critically evaluate the source and content of requests to ascertain the competence of the approach and potential value of the results to be shared.
 This is one reason to rely on trusted colleagues as sources of benchmarking efforts.
-Requests are often badly crafted with industry diversity leading to apples-to-oranges comparisons.
-Requested data is often designed to support a current status vs. identifying a best practice and results may fail to draw appropriate conclusions to ascertain why company approaches to security may be different.
-These surveys often create more questions than answers around security organization and resource decisions especially when you consider the variations in differing organizational risk environments and tolerances, asset bases and business footprints.
-It is also unfortunate that organizations known to have best practices are too often the target of benchmark sponsors and have to opt out due to lack of time and other priorities.
-The bottom line is that legitimate benchmarking needs to provide a level of detail in order to enable actionable conclusions.
+Benchmarking requests are often badly crafted, incorporating too much industry diversity, which leads to apples-to-oranges comparisons.
+Sometimes they're designed to support the program's current status rather than to identify a best practice, and results may fail to draw appropriate conclusions as to why company approaches to security may be different.
+These surveys often create more questions than answers, especially when you consider the variations in differing organizational risk environments and tolerances, asset bases and business footprints.
+The bottom line is that legitimate benchmarking needs to provide an appropriate level of detail in order to enable actionable conclusions.